secretium/docs/docs/complete-user-guide.md

 <!--@include: ./parts/block_cant-find-answer.md-->

-## Visual representation

-We have taken care to make it **as comfortable as possible** for you to learn this wonderful tool, so each component has a sufficient textual description, as well as a visual diagram of how it works.

 ## Start exploring

 It is highly recommended to start exploring with the two sections to understand the basic principle and the main components built into the **Secretium**: